 In recognition of its use of innovative wireless technology to improve the lives of Canadians, the Canadian Wireless Telecommunication Association (CWTA) has made a “Connected to the Community” award to Immunize Canada

-- NEW: Immunization mobile app to offer new features to help protect Canadians from infectious diseases (22 April 2016) (external link)
+- Immunization mobile app to offer new features to help protect Canadians from infectious diseases (22 April 2016) (external link)